 All of this is done with the purpose of intimidating or discouraging a person from voting with no basis in law or fact.

 While the 2016 presidential election saw allegations of intimidation up to Election Day, there have been other controversial instances.
 Specifically in 2008, a case of voter intimidation surfaced in a Philadelphia neighborhood when two New Black Panther Party members stood outside a polling place dressed in black paramilitary uniforms, one alleged to be holding a weapon described as a “nightstick.”
 After looking into the incident, the U.S. Justice Department eventually dismissed the case.

 - State-by-State Time Off to Vote Laws

 - Federal Voter ID Requirements: The Help America Vote Act (HAVA)

 - What to Do When You are Faced with Voter Intimidation (ACLU)

-Voting rights have been a highly charged topic throughout U.S. history.
-Allegations of voter intimidation are extremely serious and can lead to many years in prison.
-If you or someone you know is being accused of voter intimidation, you’ll want a strong legal advocate in your corner.
-Even if you aren’t charged with a voter-related violation, federal criminal charges are no joking matter.
-Learn more about your options with a free case review from an experienced federal criminal defense attorney.
+Voting rights have been a highly charged topic throughout U.S. history, and allegations of voter intimidation are extremely serious and can lead to prison time.
+If you or someone you know is being accused of voter intimidation, you’ll want to have an experienced criminal defense attorney advocating on your behalf.